webcomponents/wc-catalog/DESIGN.md

 `Package` -> `versions` -> `PackageVersion` -> `customElements` -> `CustomElement`

-Only one of the `PackageVersion` documents represents the latest versino of a package.
+Only one of the `PackageVersion` documents represents the latest version of a package.
 Queries will generally be performed against the lastest versions.
 Other versions will be available for documentation.

 #### Collections

-Since ollections don't neccesaarily correspond to packages, we will have a separate root collection to represent collections.
+Since ollections don't neccesaarily correspond to packages, we will have a separate root Firestore collection to represent element collections.

 A simple representation of a collection would be a list of elements that belong to it.
 For this we need a way to reference an element.
 Package and custom element name works if element names are unique per package, which they should be.
+See [Identifying Elements](#identifying-elements).

 So one optiion for a collection schema is: